Sutradhar Institute of

 Dr. Rebecca Henry

 Rebecca Henry PHD, RN is a medical anthropologist with a lifelong passion for movement and dance.
 As a teenager she studied at the College of St. Benedict with Margaret Dietz protégé’s.
 She went on to minor in dance at the University of Minnesota and then to apprentice with Nancy Hauser Dance Company in Minneapolis.
 Her love of movement inspired her anthropological studies on how the body and experience are constructed through our social lives and daily experiences.
 She’s worked in the Thailand, Laos, Philippines, Ghana, Mexico, Guyana and the United States and is now anchored at National Institutes of Health.
-She has rediscovered the centrality of movement and creativity in her life with the aide of Nilimma Devi and the astounding, warm community she has build around her love of Kuchiputi dance.
+She has rediscovered the centrality of movement and creativity in her life with the aid of Nilimma Devi and the astounding, warm community she has built around her love of Kuchiputi dance.

 Rakesh Brennig